 Poland’s corporate sector wages jumped by 13 percent year-on-year to an average of PLN 6,555 in June of 2022, but missed market expectations of a 13.3 percent increase.
 On a monthly basis, corporate wages advanced by 2.4 percent, prompted by payments of quarterly and yearly bonuses, in addition to added retirement and severance pays.
 Wages increased significantly for mining and quarrying (39.9 percent to PLN 11,878) and electricity, gas, steam, and air conditioning supply (9.3 percent to PLN 8,966).
 On the other hand, wages fell the most in agriculture, forestry, and fishing (-5.9 percent to PLN 8,670). source: Central Statistical Office of Poland (GUS)

 Wage Growth in Poland averaged 5.68 percent from 2006 until 2022, reaching an all time high of 14.10 percent in April of 2022 and a record low of 0.38 percent in January of 2013.
 This page provides - Poland Wage Growth- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Poland Corporative Sector Wage Growth - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Wage Growth in Poland is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Wage Growth in Poland to stand at 0.80 in 12 months time.
-In the long-term, the Poland Corporative Sector Wage Growth is projected to trend around 1.70 percent in 2021 and 2.50 percent in 2022, according to our econometric models.
+Wage Growth in Poland is expected to be 7.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Poland Corporative Sector Wage Growth is projected to trend around 2.50 percent in 2023, according to our econometric models.